 (a) Court order.
 The child has been placed with the relative caregiver by a court order under s.
-48.13 or 938.13, Stats., or a substantially similar Wisconsin tribal law.
+48.13 or 938.13, Stats., or a substantially similar tribal court order.

 (b) Voluntary kinship care.
 1. If par. (a) does not apply, the kinship care agency determines any of the following: